Turro75/DSO203_SYS164_GCC/README.md

 Todo:

 - implementing alterbios patches in the code -> Use the insertAlterbios branch or download SYSGCCA.zip in the relases

 - check and assign a license.
-- write credits at the end of the readme.

-Compiled by arm-none-eabi-gcc 9.2.1 system arm compiler available in ubuntu 21.04 It seems only this version of gcc is able to produce a running binary even on windows, I'll investigate later.
+Compiled by arm-none-eabi-gcc 9.2.1 system arm compiler available in ubuntu 21.04 It seems only this version of gcc is able to produce a running binary (even on windows), I'll investigate later.

 to compile do a
 make clean all